King Yih of Zhou

-King Yih of Zhou (周懿王 (Zhōu Yì Wáng)), personal name Ji Jian, was the seventh king of the Chinese Zhou Dynasty.
+King Yi of Zhou (周懿王 (Zhōu Yì Wáng)), personal name Ji Jian, was a king of the Chinese Zhou dynasty.
 Estimated dates of his reign are 899–892 BC or 899–873 BC.

-His reign is poorly documented.
+King Yi's reign is poorly documented.
 The first year of his reign is confirmed by a solar eclipse on April 21, 899.
-He was followed on the throne by his uncle King Xiao of Zhou who was followed by King Yih's son King Yí of Zhou who was "restored by the many lords".
-He is said to have moved from the capital to a place called Huaili.
+He was succeeded to the throne by his uncle King Xiao, who was in turn succeeded by King Yi's son King Yí, who was "restored by the many lords".
+He is said to have moved from the capital to a locality called Huaili.
 This hints that he was removed from power by his uncle, but the matter is uncertain.
-Yih's grandson was King Li of Zhou.
+Yi's grandson was King Li of Zhou.